k3x/VoteMPD/README.md

 ## Todos
 ### 1. Priority
-* laptop volume on hotkeys
-* laptop start faster wihout ethernet =>  A start job is running for Wait for all "auto" /etc/network... to be up for network-online.target
 * out of playlist: top bar fails
-* out of current/playlist: show message instead of error.
-* //todos in function.php
 * Vote for next song
-* Default playlist: der reihe nach

 ### Upload File
 * uploadform